 Is salt used in the production process?

-No, as salt can harm your hair.
+No, salt is not used in the production process since it can harm your hair.

 Can I drink Jamaican black castor oil?